ruapotato/Lavinder/docs/manual/faq.rst

 Frequently Asked Questions
 ==========================

-Why the name Qtile?
+Why the name Lavinder?
 ===================

 Users often wonder, why the Q?
 Does it have something to do with Qt?
-No. Below is an IRC excerpt where cortesi explains the great trial that ultimately brought Qtile into existence, thanks to the benevolence of the Open Source Gods.
+No. Below is an IRC excerpt where cortesi explains the great trial that ultimately brought Lavinder into existence, thanks to the benevolence of the Open Source Gods.
 Praise be to the OSG!

 ::

-    ramnes:  what does Qtile mean?
+    ramnes:  what does Lavinder mean?
     ramnes:  what's the Q?
     @tych0:  ramnes: it doesn't :)
     @tych0:  cortesi was just looking for the first letter that wasn't registered